 Sohail Wahedi is an Assistant Professor of Law at the Erasmus School of Law in the Netherlands and the 2022 Niels Stensen Fellow at the University of Toronto

-This post is part of an ongoing series about Religion and the Rule of Law.
+This post is also a part of an ongoing discussion about Religion and the Rule of Law.

 In January 2021 Twitter decided to delete the account of one of its fervent users, Donald Trump, who insisted on spreading disinformation about election frauds during the 2020 Presidential elections.
 A significant number of people will remember Trump as one of the most surprising political leaders in the history of the U.S. Not only because he was a champion of “fake news,” battled for fewer immigrants, framed his legal and political opponents as “losers,” “stupid,” or “double-faced,” but also because he—as “the King Social Media”—got deleted from Twitter.